Overview

 You will need only a few minutes to cross the meadow of the "Cason de Podestagno."
 It is the name of the small, private, wood chalet that you can see in the middle of the meadow.

-When you get to the sign of the Dolomites natural park, instead of turning left and crossing the underpass, you should continue along the gravel road, in the direction of the fraction of Ospitale.
-By doing so you will connect with the Ex-Railway road and, in about half an hour, you will reach the Ospitale restaurant and bar.
+When you get to the sign of the Dolomites Natural Park, instead of turning left and crossing the underpass, continue along the gravel road in the direction of the locality of "Ospitale."
+By doing so, you will connect with the former railway road, and, in about two kilometers and a half, one and a half miles, you will reach the "Ristorante Rifugio Ospitale."

 Curiosities